guanix/arduino-nrf8001/README.md

 At least one vendor markets a complete module incorporating the antenna, which only requires a decoupling cap and a ground plane.

+Communication with the nRF8001 uses a custom binary SPI protocol that is documented in the datasheet.
+Communication is full duplex and happens in _transactions_ where the master can send a request while the slave simultaneously sends a response or event.

-Communication with the nRF8001 uses a custom binary SPI protocol, but in addition to the typical SS pin to send a command (called REQN here), there is an additional pin, RDYN, which has two purposes.
-If the master (your Arduino or other microcontroller) initiates a command, nRF8001 uses RDYN to indicate that it is ready to receive a command. nRF8001 can also initiate a transmission, for example when it has received data from a connected device, in which case it brings RDYN low to indicate that it wants to transmit, and the master brings REQN low to indicate that the transmission can proceed.
+In addition to the typical SS pin to send a command (called REQN here), there is an additional pin, RDYN.
+When the master wants to initiate a transaction:

-All commands, responses to commands and other events are sent asynchronously.
+1. Master brings REQN low.
+2. Slave (nRF8001) brings RDYN low.
+3. SPI transaction proceeds.
+Master sends a command and simultaneously receives a message (an event or a response to a previous command.)

+When the slave initiates a transaction:

+1. Slave brings RDYN low.
+2. Master brings REQN low.
+3. SPI transaction proceeds.

-You will receive a response, but it may come several transactions later.
-The nRF8001 can also send events or responses to previous commands _while_ you are transmitting a command.
-For this reason, while the Arduino nRF8001 library contains a number of functions to send commands to the nRF8001, those functions almost never immediately return a response.
+Because nRF8001 SPI transactions are asynchronous, while the Arduino nRF8001 library contains a number of functions to send commands to the nRF8001, those functions almost never immediately return a response.
 Instead, you must register _handlers_, special functions that you define, which will in turn